SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | OLS | Working |
 | SSMIS | Working |

-Annotation: Is encrypted, but transmits in the clear when over the US or the poled.
+Annotation: Is encrypted, but transmits in the clear when over the US or the poles.

 ### DMSP 18 [[Norad 35951](https://celestrak.org/NORAD/elements/gp.php?CATNR=35951)]